 Mexico’s mountains of waste may soon be history.
 To achieve this ambitious goal in a country that produces around 100,000 tonnes of waste a day, the affiliate of the cement giant Lafarge Holcim is relying on Lindner’s proven shredding technology.

-Orizaba, Mexico.
+Orizaba, Mexico, June 2019.
 A Polaris 2200 shredder has been in operation in the Mexican city of Orizaba since April 2018.
 Now that one year has passed, Operations Manager Esteban Heredia is taking stock: ‘Mexicans’ purchasing power is growing steadily.
 That’s good for the people but it also leads to much more waste.
 Our clear goal is to ensure the planet is clean.
 Sustainability is also of paramount importance to our parent company Lafarge Holcim and that’s why we were looking for a smart, universally deployable solution to recover this municipal solid waste in our cement works in an environmentally friendly way.
 A year ago, we opted for this one-step processing solution from Lindner and their Mexican sales partner GTA Ambiental.
 Thousands of tons of alternative fuels later, we are now aiming to increase our capacities.’

 Geocycle Mexico’s Operations Manager Esteban Heredia particularly appreciates the Polaris’s high productivity and output quality.